-- Where there has been a continued course of conduct, the 180-day timeframe begins after the date on which that conduct stopped.

-- In either case, the recipi

-time limit in the interest
+- · Where there has been a continued course of conduct, the 180-day timeframe begins after the date on which that conduct stopped. - In either case, the recipient or their designee may extend the time for filing or waive the time limit in the interest of justice, specifying in writing the reason for doing so.